-Villa Teman Lovina – Luxury villas: new, secluded, and convenient.
+Villa Teman – Luxury villas, secluded and convenient.

-The nicest of its kind in Kalibukbuk (which offers the best selection of shops and cafés in Lovina), these villas are located along a quiet country lane used more by cows than tourists.
+The nicest in Kalibukbuk (which offers the best selection of shops and cafés in Lovina), these villas are located along a quiet country lane used more by cows than tourists.
 Each of the three sparkling new villas is bright and airy and offers absolute privacy and seclusion behind lofty walls.
-They feature a gorgeous open-air (but undercover) lounge/kitchen/dining area and separate bedrooms, each overlooking a private pool large enough for five people.
+They feature gorgeous open-air (but undercover) living/kitchen/dining areas and separate bedrooms, each overlooking a private pool large enough for five people.
 Little touches, like a modest library in the lobby and umbrellas for guests, are part of a personal service rarely found at resorts.